gtg922r/isometric-city/conductor/tracks/building_upgrades_20251226/plan.md

 Establish the data structures and configuration that will drive the upgrade system.

 - [x] Task: Update `Building` type in `src/types/game.ts` to include optional `isUpgraded?: boolean`.
-- [x] Task: Create `src/config/buildingUpgrades.ts` with the schema and initial data for Power Plant, Water Tower, Police Station, and Fire Station.
+- [x] Task: Create `src/config/buildingUpgrades.ts` with the schema and initial data for Power Plant, Water Tower, Police Station, Fire Station, School, University, and Hospital.
 - [x] Task: Create a utility `getBuildingStats` in a new file `src/lib/upgradeUtils.ts` to handle stat lookups (base vs. upgraded) to keep core simulation code clean.
 - [x] Task: Write unit tests to verify that `getBuildingStats` returns correct values for both normal and upgraded buildings.
 - [x] Task: Conductor - User Manual Verification 'Foundation & Configuration' (Protocol in workflow.md)